Mingding Doctrine

 Choose to Be a Generous Person

-Start adjusting in all aspects to become a generous and dedicated person.
-But do not always treat people; that is not good.
-Instead, build generous relationships, learn to be shrewd, and do not mind taking a loss.
-In the Bible, Isaac dug a well, and people took it.
-He dug another well, and they took it again.
-Isaac said, "Bless you with a well."
+Start adjusting in all aspects to become a generous person, a dedicated person.
+But do not constantly treat people; that is not good.
+Instead, build generous relationships.
+Learn to be shrewd; it does not matter to take some losses.
+In the Bible, Isaac dug a well, and it was taken by others.
+He dug another, and it was taken again.
+Isaac said, "I bless you with a well."
 Isaac was a willing giver and had a hundredfold harvest in that place.
-So today, do we want to give or receive?
+So today, do we want to give or to receive?
 This is our choice!

-In marketing, do you understand others' needs or your own?
-If you understand others' needs, you will surely receive much from them.
-My team is truly excellent, willing to offer themselves to God and never being petty.
-Sometimes, when renting a house together and needing daily necessities, everyone pools their money to buy and use them together, which greatly improves efficiency, rather than everyone buying and using their own.
+In marketing, do you understand the needs of others or your own needs?
+If you understand the needs of others, you will surely receive much from them.
+My team is truly excellent, willing to offer themselves to God, never being petty.
+Sometimes, when we rent a house together and need essential supplies, we pool our money to buy and use them together, which greatly improves efficiency, rather than everyone buying and using their own.

 From now on, constantly examine yourself in all aspects, no longer according to your own logic but according to the logic in the Bible.
-Jacob's wages were repeatedly changed by his uncle, but what does it matter?
-I encourage everyone to be full of understanding and know what is worthwhile and what is not, to deal with the bad habits on your body one by one, to become a dedicated person, to become a giver.
+Jacob's wages were constantly changed by his uncle, but what does it matter?
+I encourage everyone to be full of understanding, knowing what is worthwhile and what is not, dealing with bad habits one by one, becoming a dedicated person, a giving person.
 May God bless everyone!

 null